A HAPTISONIC VIRTUAL REALITY MEMORY WORLD

 “Temporal World” is a generative, haptisonic VR experience in which artist Chloé Lee reflects on making meaning in places with varying levels of connection to her; from the personal, to the familial to the foreign.
 We are guided to slow down while exploring Berlin and beyond in our increasingly accelerated time.
 As an Asian-American artist, she explores themes of migration through discovery, documentation and, eventually, rooting herself in a new place.

-While wearing a custom haptic jacket which sends vibrational feedback through the body, participants enter the Oculus headset to find a virtual world composed of 3D scanned sights and soundscapes of Berlin.
+While wearing a custom haptic jacket which sends vibrational feedback through the body, participants enter the Oculus headset to find a virtual world composed of 3D scanned sights and soundscapes of Berlin, China and New York.
 These immersive environments are made of particles that shift and swarm according to the user’s movements and interactions.
 The faster one navigates through space, the more chaotic particle movements become.
 Forms deform, the discernible becomes indiscernible.
 As a result, stillness and moving slowly is necessary to take in and engage with the intricacies of this environment.

 Reactions within the virtual environment are visible not only in the morphing particle systems, but also heard through the evolving spatial sound, and felt through live translations of the sound from the virtual world to vibrational feedback patterns sent to the haptic jacket.
 This emphasis on the touch experience is present while exploring the virtual world, and continues as visitors create their own sound and haptic experiences.